 Mr. Prather graduated from the University of Kansas in 1979 with a BSc in geology.
 Following graduation, he moved to the University of New Orleans to pursue a Master's degree in Earth Sciences.
-Prather joined the Onshore Division of Shell Oil Company in New Orleans in 1981 as a summer intern and became a full time Exploration Geologist in 1982.
+Prather joined the Onshore Division of Shell Oil Company in New Orleans in 1981.
 Brad has experience in the Smackover and Norphlet plays of onshore Mississippi, Alabama and Florida; the US Atlantic margin and shelf provinces of Louisiana and Texas; and deepwater GOM.
 He led Shell's Turbidites Research Team until 2008, and then returned to exploration as a Geological Advisor.
 He eventually became Regional Chief Exploration Geoscientist in 2009.

 Upon retirement from Shell in 2014, he joined the University of Kansas as an Adjunct Professor where he teaches courses focused on seismic stratigraphy, petroleum systems, and sedimentology.
-He serves on both the SEPM and AAPG Research committees and is a referee for many scientific journals.
-Prather is the recipient of Robert R. Berg Award for Outstanding Research (2009), Erasmus Haworth Most Distinguished Alumni Honors in Geology (2006), AAPG Distinguished Lecturer (20002001), Jules Braunstein Best Poster Award (2000), J. C. "CAM" Sproule Memorial Best Paper Awards (1993 and 1994) and W. A. Tarr Leadership Award (1979).
+He serves on both the SEPM and AAPG Research committees and is a referee for many The SEPINI and AAPG Hesearch committees and is a referee for many scientific journals.
+Prather is the recipient of Robert R. Berg Award for Outstanding Research (2009), Erasmus Haworth Most Distinguished Alumni Honors in Geology (2006), AAPG Distinguished Lecturer (2000-2001), Jules Braunstein Best Poster Award (2000), J. C. "CAM" Sproule Memorial Best Paper Awards (1993 and 1994) and W. A. Tarr Leadership Award (1979).

-- Integrated Deepwater Depositional and Petroleum Systems (p 19) - The Practice of Seismic Stratigraphy in Deepwater Settings (p 26)
+- Integrated Deepwater Depositional and Petroleum Systems (p 18) - The Practice of Seismic Stratigraphy in Deepwater Settings (p 25)